Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Nyhavn

-Don’t make the same mistakes I did—discover the history of Copenhagen’s most iconic canal district and learn how to pronounce its name properly before you accidentally butcher this Danish word in front of a local!
+Don’t make the same mistake I did—discover the history of Copenhagen’s most iconic canal district and learn how to pronounce its name properly before you accidentally butcher this Danish word in front of a local!

 Kastellet

-From Nyhavn, continuing walking near the waterfront down Toldbodgade.
-You’ll eventually come to a dead-end and need to follow your current path onto Amaliegade at which point you should start to see a large green expanse laid out in front of you.
-Before entering this old military complex shaped like a five-pointed star, however, you’ll want to keep sticking as close to the water as possible, walking down Langelinie Pier.
-In total it should take you about 20 minutes of walking to reach your destination, which in this case is the famous (albeit quite tiny) bronze statue of Hans Christian Andersen’s The Little Mermaid.
-In all honesty the statue is a bit underwhelming—and is pretty much one of those attractions you look at for a moment before saying “okayyy, let’s go”—but if you’re already over here you might as well go see this iconic symbol of Copenhagen.
-If you’re in a rush, you really won’t miss anything that you couldn’t just look up a photo of online.
+Before entering this old military complex shaped like a five-pointed star, however, stick as close to the water as possible walking down Langelinie Pier.
+In total it should take about 20 minutes to reach the famous—albeit quite tiny—bronze statue of Hans Christian Andersen’s The Little Mermaid.
+The statue is a bit underwhelming as an attraction viewed for a moment before moving on, but if you’re already in the area you might as well see this iconic symbol of Copenhagen.

-Once you’ve gotten your fix of looking at this statue, backtrack all the way across the pier and take a right when you spot St Alban's Church — you should pass a bronze fountain depicting Norse goddesses along the way too.
-Walk across two bridges carrying you over the moats surrounding this fortress, and soon you’ll be at the gates of Kastellet!
-Similar to Rosenborg Castle, don’t be alarmed if you see men in uniform carrying heavy artillery around — part of Kastellet is still an active military area!
 Constructed in the 17th century, this is one of the best-preserved star fortresses in Northern Europe, with the well-maintained structure providing a glimpse into the military architecture of the past.
-Originally built as a military fortress with a strategic defensive position near the sea, Kastellet played a crucial role in the defense of Copenhagen, especially during battles and sieges in the 17th and 18th centuries.
+Originally built as a fortress with a strategic defensive position near the sea, Kastellet played a crucial role in the defense of Copenhagen, especially during battles and sieges in the 17th and 18th centuries.

 Today, Kastellet serves as a public park and cultural venue with its distinctive pentagram shape elevating you significantly above street level.
 Its green, well-preserved grounds are a popular spot to walk, jog, and enjoy the serene environment and various historical buildings, including barracks, a church, and a windmill.
-Take a lap around the outer edge of the fortress; when your stomach starts rumbling it’s time for lunch at Damindra!
+Take a lap around the outer edge of the fortress; when your stomach starts rumbling, it’s time for lunch at Damindra!

 Lunch - Damindra